-The project involves flight paths for all-weather operations on Runway 05 and Runway 23 during the day (5:30 am to 11 pm) and night (11 pm to 5:30 am), as well as head-to-head Reciprocal Runway Operations (RRO) during night-time periods (when meteorological conditions and low flight demand permit) to minimise the number of residences subjected to potential noise disturbance.
+The project involves flight paths for all-weather operations on Runway 05 and Runway 23 during the day (5:30 am to 11 pm) and night (11 pm to 5:30 am), as well as head-to-head Reciprocal Runway Operations (RRO) during night-time periods (when weather conditions are suitable and air traffic volumes are low enough to permit safe operations) to minimise the number of residences subjected to potential noise disturbance.

 The flight paths differ during the day and night.
 Flight paths at night differ to take advantage of the additional airspace capacity offered when the curfew for Sydney (Kingsford Smith) Airport is in force.
-The proposed flight paths are shown in Figure 1.5 to Figure 1.9.
+The proposed flight paths are shown in Figure 1.5 to Figure 1.10.